tale-toul/ocp-aws/README.md

 ####EC2 instances

+A total of 10 EC2 instances are created.
+Masters and workers have 4 vCPUs and 16GB of RAM, bastion host has 2 vCPUS and 4GB of RAM:

+* 1 bastion host deployed in one of the public subnets

+* 3 master nodes, each one deployed in one private subnet hence in an availability zone.

+* 3 infra nodes, each one deployed in one private subnet hence in an availability zone.

+* 3 worker nodes, each one deployed in one private subnet hence in an availability zone.

+The bastion host is assigned an Elastic IP, and a corresponding DNS entry is created for that IP.
+The A record is created in a different AWS account, so a specific provider is used for the Route53 DNS configuration.

-The AWS base ami that will be used to deploy the hosts is based on RHEL 7.7.
+The AWS ami that used to deploy the hosts is based on RHEL 7.7.
 To look for the AWS amis the following command can be used.
 The aws CLI binary needs to be available, the authentication to AWS can be completed exporting the variables **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**:

 ```
 $ export AWS_ACCESS_KEY_ID=xxxxxx